Lucsarge/sfml_boid_simulation/README.md

 # sfml_boid_simulation
-Small c++ project to create a boid simulation assisted by the sfml library in order improve my personal experience with the C++ language.
+Small C++ project to create a boid simulation assisted by the sfml library in order improve my personal experience with the C++ language.